KeiSalinas2/platzom/README.md

 - If the word ends with "ar", those two letters are removed.
 - If the word starts with 'Z', 'pe' is added at the end.
-- If the translated word has 10 or  more letters, it must split in half in half and join with a half dash
+- If the translated word has 10 or  more letters, it must split in half and join with a half dash
-- Finally, if the original word is a palindrome, no previous rule counts and returns the word capitalized.
+- Finally, if the original word is a palindrome, no previous rules count and returns the word capitalized.

 ## Install